honeycombio/helm-charts/charts/refinery/README.md

 The repository's [values.yaml](./values.yaml) file contains information about all configuration options for this chart.

-**NOTE**: Configuration does not hot-reload and changes will recycle pods upgrading via `helm upgrade` operations.
+**NOTE**: Configuration does not hot-reload and changes will recycle pods when upgrading via `helm upgrade` operations.

 ### Memory limits